-Virtual Brokers is one of a few self-directed trading platforms in Canada that offers free ETF purchases.
+Virtual Brokers (now rebranded as CI Direct Trading) is one of a few self-directed trading platforms in Canada that offers free ETF purchases.

 What this means is that you can buy unlimited amounts of ETFs and pay $0 in trading commissions.
 While fees apply when you sell ETFs, or trade stocks (both buy and sell trades), the fee savings for ETF investors can be significant.

-Like Virtual Brokers, Questrade, another independent brokerage platform, also offers free ETF purchases.
+Like CI Direct Trading, Questrade, another independent brokerage platform, also offers free ETF purchases.

 On the flip side, you need to be comfortable with rebalancing your portfolio on a regular basis or as needed.

-This Virtual Brokers review covers its fees, main features, pros, cons, and how it compares to Questrade and Wealthsimpe Trade.
+This CI Direct Trading review covers its fees, platform features, pros, cons, and how it compares to Questrade and Wealthsimpe Trade.

 Virtual Brokers is an online brokerage platform based in Toronto, Canada.
 It is a division of CI Investment services Inc. (formerly known as BBS Securities).